vpariza/NeCo/README.md

 ## Datasets

 We use PyTorch Lightning data modules for our datasets.
-Supported datasets include ImageNet100k, COCO, Pascal VOC, and ADE20k.
+Supported datasets include ImageNet100k, COCO, Pascal VOC, ADE20k, and Cityscapes.
 Each dataset requires a specific folder structure for proper functioning.

 Data modules are located in the `data/` directory and handle loading, preprocessing, and augmentation.
 When using these datasets, ensure you update the paths in your configuration files to match your local setup.